 - Readjust your bite to properly distribute the force when you chew

-If you have missing teeth, rest assured that Dr. Jeff Flower at Flower Dental in Carrollton is skilled in placing and crafting fixed dental bridges that are comfortable and natural-looking.
-Dr. Flower uses the most modern dental technologies and durable materials to make natural-looking bridges that are long-lasting.
+If you have missing teeth, rest assured that Dr. Jordan at Flower Dental in Carrollton is skilled in placing and crafting fixed dental bridges that are comfortable and natural-looking.
+Dr. Jordan uses the most modern dental technologies and durable materials to make natural-looking bridges that are long-lasting.
 Most dental bridges may need to be replaced every 5 to 15 years depending on proper care, while implant-supported dental bridges are considered a permanent solution.

 A Better Bridge